waldur/waldur-docs/docs/user-guide/call-managing-organization/call_management.md

 1. Navigate to the **active round** under the relevant call.
 2. Click **"Submit proposal"**.
 3. Fill in the required fields.
+      -     When the call round has a fixed duration set by the Call manager, this duration (in days) is automatically applied to all proposals.
+The duration field becomes read-only for proposal creators in both creation and editing interfaces.
 4. Select required **offerings and allocations**.
+      -     When there is predefined resource templates, proposal creators now select resources based on predefined templates configured by the Call manager.
+These templates include specific offering and plan combinations, predefined attributes and resource limits.
 5. Add **team members** (optional).
 6. Upload required documentation.
 7. Submit the proposal.